Haruniv/haruniv/README.md

 I am interested in Quantum Computing and Deep learning and Sharing Economy</br>I love reading, exercising and communicating!

+I like simple over complicated.
+I think being concise and readable is also a skill, haha.

 If you want to contact me, please leave me a message!

 Blog : [Haru's Blog](https://haruniv.github.io/)